ElrieM/CI_MS1_MBM/README.md

   2. As a Frequent User, I want to be able to view changes to the timetable and new classes becoming available.
   3. As a Frequent User, I want to register for classes or events, and / or buy additional class bundles.

+### Site Owner Stories

+#### Site Owner Goals

+1. As the Site Owner, I want to make information easily accessable to prospective and existing students, thereby reducing the number of queries sent and the time spent on administrative tasks.
+2. As the Site Owner, I want to provide students with the centre's processes and procedures to allow them to prepare for their visit.
+3. As the Site Owner, I want to inform students (existing and prospective) of upcoming events.

 ### Design

 #### Colour Scheme